priyansh-cloud/DSA-Java/README.md

 This repository tracks my progress, learnings, and consistency.

 📅 Progress So Far

 ✅ Completed Topics
-Basics of Java
+✔️Basics of Java
-Patterns
+✔️Patterns
-Basic Math Problems
+✔️Basic Math Problems
-Recursion (Basics)
+✔️Recursion (Basics)
-Hashing
+✔️Hashing

 🔄 Currently Learning
-Arrays
+😶‍🌫️Arrays

+🔄 Updates

+I’ll keep updating this README as I move to new topics and grow in my DSA journey 🚀